pkgw/onegoodtutorial/content/playbook.md

   command line using pip: <code>pip install plasmapy</code>”

   <p><i>Why:</i> Your instructions should be <i>extremely short</i> — the modern
   computing world has tons of tools that make it easy to install all kinds of software.
-If your instructions are complicated, you probably ought to pause your docs work and spend some time figuring out how to integrate your software with one or more of these tools.
-It takes effort but it is <i>incredibly</i> worthwhile.</p>
+  Complicated install instructions are a sign that you’ve got engineering work to do.</p>

   <p><i>In-Depth Guide:</i> <a href="/in-depth/installation-instructions/">Installation Instructions</a>.</p>
 </section>